Annual Equality & Diversity Reports

 1. Identify areas of low diversity and underrepresentation in Box of Tricks’ operations and take action.
 Having identified low engagement with writers and theatremakers of British East Asian and South East Asian heritage, we aim to increase engagement with these communities over the next twelve months with a view to actively increasing representation now and in the future.

 2. Increase representation at Board level.
-Through a targeted recruitment drive, we will expand our Board and increase diversity and representation in 2022.
+Through a targeted recruitment drive, we will expand our Board and increase diversity and representation.

 3. Prioritise underrepresented groups for future appointments within our Core Team.
-Through new roles and our Positive Action policy, we will increase representation through Core Team roles appointed throughout 2022 and beyond.
+Through new roles and our Positive Action policy, we will increase representation through Core Team roles appointed.

 4. Launch a programme of professional development to increase diversity within our creative and backstage teams.
-Through our Associate Artists programme (2021-22), we will explore the lack of diversity in offstage teams and develop training schemes to encourage new offstage talent from underrepresented groups.
+Through our Associate Artists programme (2021-22), we explored the lack of diversity in offstage teams and develop training schemes to encourage new offstage talent from underrepresented groups.

 5. Facilitate safe spaces for open conversations with artists and creatives – where discrimination, prejudice and institutional barriers can be openly discussed – which will inform future practice.
-We will pilot various events throughout 2022 that fuel positive change.
+We will pilot various events and initiatives that fuel positive change.

 - We will stand up to discrimination and prejudice wherever we encounter it and whatever form it takes.
 We will stand shoulder to shoulder with our peers to root out ableism, sexism, racism, religious intolerance, homophobia, transphobia and classism within our industry.